f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section6.md

 	- section 9

-The traget of the comany is acc data division of the bank The full network diagram of the target servers are defined in the following section
+The traget division of the company is acc data, untrust gcbacc.local domain of the bank The full network diagram of the target servers are defined in the following section

 ## Complete network diagram SEC GCB